ISISComputingGroup/ibex_developers_manual/Reflectomtery-IOC-POLREF.md

 1. On running the routine for transferring the SECI motor setups to IBEX, all the encoders were turned off.
 This may be a one off thing but still it should happen.
     - This was because I ran the original motor setup in sim mode.
 Yes this should not happen, I have added it to the information page so it won’t happen again.
-1. There was a request for a command in python for interrogating a motor e.g “pos Phi”  and it tells you all sorts of things about phi like its position offset limits etc. that could then be used in a script.
+1. There was a request for a command in python for interrogating a motor e.g `pos Phi`  and it tells you all sorts of things about phi like its position offset limits etc. that could then be used in a script.
     - We will probably never get to this if we put it on our list.
 I will send some details describing how you might create such a script let me know if you need help.
 1. There again also seemed to be an issue with High and low limits being the wrong way around as well as directions not being correct after the transfer.
     - For all axes on the spreadsheet I have confirmed that they are wrong in SECI; there is nothing we can do about this.